 When your team is using Confluence as a collaboration tool you often have to review frequently changing pages.
 For example, this can be a large to-do list or a page where you collect ideas for your new product before brainstorming.
-In such cases you don’t want to miss any changes because it can affect your work.
-When you need to review a page it’s convenient to know if it has changed since your last visit, who and when changed it and what’s changed.
-In this post we’re going to tell you four ways to deal with changes made to your Confluence pages.
+In such cases, you don’t want to miss any changes because it can affect your work.
+When you need to review a page it’s convenient to know if it has changed since your last visit, who and when changed it, and what’s changed.
+In this blog post, we’re going to tell you four ways to deal with changes made to your Confluence pages.

 Confluence out-of-the-box review workflow